zjupure/GlideWebpDecoder/README.md

 ## Dependency Integration

 Library is available in jcenter.
-If you are build with Gradle, just add the following dependencies to your `build.gradle` file.
+If you build with Gradle, just add the following dependencies to your `build.gradle` file.
 Different Glide version is corresponding to different GlideWebpDecoder due to the annotation processor compatibility.
 The version rule of GlideWebpDecoder is "{major_version}.{glide_version}".
 For example, if you use glide 4.7.1, the corresponding version of GlideWebpDecoder should be 1.0.4.7.1